lehtoroni/shorthand/README.md

 **Shorthand is a lightweight jQuery-like DOM manipulation library.**
-The main purpose of Shorthand is to give the developer an easy and familiar way to access and modify DOM content, without unnecessary bloat.
+The main purpose of Shorthand is to give the developer an easy and familiar way to access and modify DOM content, without included unnecessary features outruled by newer standards.
 It is very powerful when full-flexed UI libraries are too much and good old jQuery isn't an option.

 ## Documentation and list of implemented features